nclient/NClient/README.md

 <a name="features-handling" />

-## Handling
+### Handling
-Create your own implementation of the `IClientHandler` abstraction to provide a custom handling functionality for HTTP requests and responses.
-For example you can implement authentication:
+To add your own logic for executing requests, create your own implementation of the `IClientHandler` interface and pass implementation to the `WithHandling` method.
+For example you can implement authentication using handlers:
 ```C#
 public class AuthHandler : IClientHandler
 {